calebstewart/pwncat/README.md

 pwncat [documentation] is being built out on Read the Docs.
 Head there for the latest usage and development documentation!

+## Modules

+Recently, the architecture of the pwncat framework was redesigned to encorporate a generic "module" structure.
+All functionality is now implemented as modules.
+This includes enumeration, persistence and privilege escalation.
+Interacting with modules is similar to most other post-exploitation platforms.
+You can utilize the familiar `run`, `search` and `info` commands and enter module contexts with the `use` command.
+Refer to the documentation for more information.

 ## Install